utkarshdubey/silhouette/README.md

   <img src="./assets/Banner.jpg" alt="AlertsJS Logo">
 </p>

-Silhouette is a **small, dead-simple** JS library built to help you text-based avatars without loading other heavy libraries like gravatar..
+Silhouette is a **small, dead-simple** JS library built to help you text-based avatars without loading other heavy libraries like gravatar.
+Here's an example of how your avatars might look: https://silhouette-example.netlify.app/.

 ## 🍭 Installation
 Simply download the files from the ``dist`` folder or install the npm version by doing ``npm install silhouettejs`` or ``yarn add silhouette``.